Page Embed

 Overview

-The announcement page enables you to integrate release notes seamlessly into your website or documentation.
+The embed page enables you to integrate a portal seamlessly into your website or documentation.
 You can maintain your existing website header and footer, ensuring a consistent user experience across your site.

 Basics